The Street (1923 film): Plot

 Around the same time, the blind man and the little boy have left the house and are standing outside a shop along the busy street.
 The blind man is holding the little boy's hand, but he is distracted by a dog and breaks his grip to chase the dog.
 The blind man is startled and calls out for him in a slight panic.
 The little boy is stranded on a traffic island in the chaotic, bustling street, surrounded by horses, bicycles, pedestrians, and cars whizzing by.
 A police officer stops the traffic and walks the little boy across the street into the police station.
 Meanwhile, the blind man is sliding along a wall, looking desperately for the little boy.
 He mistakenly steps too far into the street and falls down onto the sidewalk after being nearly run over by a car.
 He pants heavily, upset and disoriented.
 A passing pedestrian stops and helps the blind man up and offers to help him get home.
 The police take the little boy home and put him to bed.
 Later, the blind man arrives home and sighs in relief at finding the little boy safe at home.

 The harlot takes one of the men home and when another man sees him in the house, the other man is murdered.
 Unbeknownst to both parties, both the middle-aged man's group and the blind man's group are in the same house.
 The little boy wakes up and hears his father's voice and runs out to him.
 He again leaves in a haste, but this time the little boy follows him.
 The blind man wakes up hearing the little boy's cries and stumbles upon the murdered man.
 He is visibly frightened and breathes heavily.
 A policeman finds the little boy and brings him home again and the murder scene is discovered.
 The blind man comforts the little boy as the police take in suspects.

 The middle-aged man is imprisoned, after being surprised by the murder scene.
 He is about to commit suicide by hanging himself from the window with his tie, when the little boy reveals that it was his father who committed the crime.
 A policeman enters and allows the middle-aged man to go.
 He returns to his home and leans upon the shoulder of his wife, defeated.
 She reheats the soup from the night before and normal domesticity returns.

+Reception

+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, The Street was placed at #75.